Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

-# Create and save map
+# Create and save a map

 Create and save a map as a portal item (i.e. web map).